How to Glaze Painted Furniture

 I would love for you to share it on Pinterest!

 Now you have a great idea of how many ways you can use my favorite Smoked Glaze.
-I’m so happy I finally found a way to get a waxed look, without actually using wax and buffing!
-After reading several of these posts and watching the video, you will know just how to glaze painted furniture.
+I’m so happy I finally found a way to get a waxed look without using wax and buffing!
+After reading several posts and watching the video, you will know how to glaze painted furniture.

 gail